digiapulssi/docker-zabbix-agent/README.md

 Note that network traffic monitoring is based only on eth0 interface.

 * It doesn't work if `--net=host` option is used for the monitored container
-* Network monitoring does not show all traffic if additional network interfaces are used for monitored container
+* Network monitoring does not show all traffic if additional network interfaces are used for the monitored container

 ## Implementation Notes